 For folks looking for a more conventional habit-tracking app, we recommend downloading Daily.

 Daily is another well-designed app that's extremely easy to navigate and makes your habits the primary focus above all else.
-The Today page shows all habits you're currently tracking, and the built-in calendar will show which habits and tasks you need to complete for any given day.
+The Today page shows all habits you're currently tracking, and the built-in calendar will show which practices and tasks you need to complete for any given day.

 You can track the progress of your habits at any time from the All Habits page, and when creating a habit, it can be customized with a schedule, reminders, card colors, and a badge that gives it a unique visual indicator.